algosup/2023-2024-project-3-virtual-processor-team-3/documents/functional_specifications.md

 *The graphical debugger is a nice to have feature that will be implemented if time allows it.
 This also means that this section of the document specifying what it will contain will be clarified in the coming weeks according to what is and isn't feasible.*

 The graphical debugger as its name suggests is a debugger with a graphical interface.
 It is a more user-friendly version of the console debugger and aims to beginners.
 It shows step by step how the virtual processor handles each instruction by showing how the registers and memory are used and updated after each instruction.

-Currently, we have identified an existing graphical debugger for a virtual processor that could serve as a foundation or, at the very least, inspiration for our own. \
-It is named [emulsiV](https://eseo-tech.github.io/emulsiV/) and is intended to be used as a tool for teaching the basics of computer architecture .

 ## 8. Plugin